-- 54. At all relevant times the InterTrust Defendants served as the Rose City Funds' "Administrator" responsible for, inter alia, processing initial investment transactions, handling distributions, redemptions, preparing account summary documents and statements, and, upon information and belief, assisting with regulatory compliance. - 55.
+- 56. At all relevant times the InterTrust Defendants served as the Rose City Funds' "Administrator" responsible for, inter alia, processing initial investment transactions, handling distributions, redemptions, preparing account summary documents and statements, and, upon information and belief, assisting with regulatory compliance. - 57.
 Its work with the Rose City Funds was InterTrust's first engagement in the crypto currency world.
-InterTrust's high-level executives, including its CEO and internal compliance and risk manager, engaged in extensive rounds of

-- negotiations with Ikkurty, which were conducted while he was in Oregon.

-Upon information and belief, a representative of InterTrust visited Ikkurty in person in Portland in connection with these negotiations as well. - 56.
-InterTrust's CEO invested \$250,000 in the Rose City Ponzi Scheme, but told InterTrust's negotiators prior to the engagement that he would let the investment go if necessary because InterTrust was so desperate to secure this first engagement. - 57.
-In connection with its vetting of the engagement, InterTrust obtained actual knowledge of Rose City's business model, including Ikkurty's solicitation efforts in violation of Rose City's purported registration exemption. - 58.
-Nonetheless, InterTrust signed the deal and its compliance department allowed its name to be utilized in connection with Ikkurty's marketing efforts, including prominent displays listing the InterTrust name and logo and describing InterTrust as the "Rose City Fund Administrator" in the written pitch deck that Ikkurty distributed to prospective investors.
-InterTrust's role engendered confidence in potential investors as they saw that a well-known administrator was working with Ikkurty. - 59.
-After InterTrust negotiated the engagement, its subsidiary/agent, InterTrust Services, handled day-to-day administrative work, working directly with Ikkurty operating from his Portland home base.
-InterTrust Services' personnel used the same email domain as InterTrust Group personnel in connection with their work on the Rose City Funds.
+InterTrust's high-level executives, including its CEO and internal compliance and risk manager, engaged in extensive rounds of negotiations with Ikkurty, which were conducted while he was in Oregon.
+Upon information and belief, a representative of InterTrust visited Ikkurty in person in Portland in connection with these negotiations as well. - 58.
+InterTrust's CEO invested \$250,000 in the Rose City Ponzi Scheme but told InterTrust's negotiators prior to the engagement that he would let the investment go if necessary because InterTrust was so desperate to secure this first engagement. - 59.
+In connection with its vetting of the engagement, InterTrust obtained actual knowledge of Rose City's business model, including Ikkurty's solicitation efforts in violation of Rose City's purported registration exemption. - 60.
+Nonetheless, InterTrust signed the deal, and its compliance department allowed its name to be utilized in connection with Ikkurty's marketing efforts, including prominent displays listing the InterTrust name and logo and describing InterTrust as the "Rose City Fund Administrator" in the written pitch deck that Ikkurty distributed to prospective investors.
+InterTrust's role engendered confidence in potential investors as they saw that a well-known administrator was working with Ikkurty.

+- 61. After InterTrust negotiated the engagement, its subsidiary/agent, InterTrust Services, handled day-to-day administrative work, working directly with Ikkurty operating from his Portland home base.
+InterTrust Services' personnel used the same email domain as InterTrust Group personnel in connection with their work on the Rose City Funds. - 62.
+Investors who wished to invest in the Rose City Funds were directed in the Rose City Subscription Agreement to:

-- 60. Investors who wished to invest in the Rose City Funds were directed in the Rose City Subscription Agreement to: - send completed and executed copies of the documents [...] and all attachments and any required supporting documentation to Intertrust Group, Attn: Michael Secondo, by e-mail to Michael.Secondo@intertrustgroup.com, no later than one (1) Business Day before JAFIA LLC (the "General Partner") elects to accept this capital contribution (the "Admission Date"). - Thereafter, InterTrust would verify subscription documents and further ensure the investor had wired money to the Jafia Group's account to complete the sales transaction. - 61.
-In keeping with its duties as fund administrator, InterTrust had access to and knowledge of financial statements and records from the Rose City Funds that demonstrated that investment capital was pooled together and used to pay distributions to investors, as opposed to paying those out of investment returns as claimed in the marketing materials with InterTrust's name on them. - 62.
-InterTrust also calculated NAV (net asset values) for Rose City Income Fund II, which it then sent to Ikkurty in Portland for approval before working with him to calculate his fees.
-On this basis InterTrust knew that the Fund was not generating any revenue through trading, and instead was simply paying distributions-and fees-out of investor capital. - 63.
-As Administrator, InterTrust nonetheless processed these distributions, knowing they were made on a reduced cost basis (i.e., a return of investor capital).
+send completed and executed copies of the documents [...] and all attachments and any required supporting documentation to InterTrust Group, Attn: Michael Secondo, by e-mail to Michael.Secondo@intertrustgroup.com, no later than one (1) Business Day before JAFIA LLC (the "General Partner") elects to accept this capital contribution (the "Admission Date").

+Thereafter, InterTrust would verify subscription documents and further ensure the investor had wired money to the Jafia Group's account to complete the sales transaction.

+63. In keeping with its duties as fund administrator, InterTrust had access to and knowledge of financial statements and records from the Rose City Funds that demonstrated that investment capital was pooled together and used to pay distributions to investors, as opposed to paying those out of investment AMENDED CLASS ACTION COMPLAINT - Page 17 of 63 returns as claimed in the marketing materials with InterTrust's name on them.